JanMarcelKezmann/Apache-Airflow-Beam-TensorFlow-Examples/README.md

 ## Run a Pipeline

+<p>This is the example procedure to run one of the DAGs in the repositories dags folder.</p>
+<p>In order to trigger the dag, do not forget to insert the data in the *data/Image_Classification* folder.</p>

 **Steps:**

 <ol>
  <li>Go to the directory where you cloned the repository</li>
- <li>Copy the file "camvid_seg_pipeline.py" to the dags folder you configured above</li>
+ <li>Copy the file "classification_dag.py" to the dags folder you configured above</li>
- <li>Copy the folder "camvid airflow project" in to the dags folder you configured above</li>
+ <li>Copy the folder "classification_pipeline" in to the dags folder you configured above</li>
  <li>Open a Ubuntu CLI (Command Line Interface) and run the following two commands:
   <ol>
    <li>Run:</li>